2022 Seattle Seahawks season

 The 2022 season was the Seattle Seahawks' 47th in the National Football League (NFL) and their 13th under the head coach/general manager tandem of Pete Carroll and John Schneider.

-For the first time since 2011, quarterback Russell Wilson and linebacker Bobby Wagner were not on the roster, as Wilson was traded to the Denver Broncos and Wagner was released and later signed with the Los Angeles Rams.
+For the first time since 2011, quarterback Russell Wilson and linebacker Bobby Wagner were not on the roster.
+Wilson was traded to the Denver Broncos and Wagner was released and later signed with the Los Angeles Rams.
 Both were the last remaining players from their Super Bowl-winning season on the roster.
-Subsequently, Bruce Irvin, who played in two Super Bowls with the Seahawks, signed with the team for a third stint.
+Later that off-season, Bruce Irvin, who played in two Super Bowls with the Seahawks, signed with the team for a third stint.

-The Seahawks improved on their 7–10 record from the previous year after a Week 17 win over the New York Jets.
-In the final week of the regular season, Seattle earned a winning record with a victory over the Los Angeles Rams, their division rivals who they managed to sweep for the first time since the 2013 season, and claimed the final NFC wild-card berth with the Detroit Lions subsequent victory over the Green Bay Packers, making the playoffs after a one year absence.
-The win was the 400th career win (regular season and playoffs) in Seahawks history.
+Overall, the Seahawks improved upon their 7–10 record from the previous year with a victory over the New York Jets in Week 17, and swept their division rival, the Los Angeles Rams in the final week of the season for the first time since the 2013 season.
+Seattle's Week 18 win, coupled with the Green Bay Packers loss to the Detroit Lions, allowed the Seahawks to claim the final NFC wild card berth, making the playoffs after a one-year absence.
+Their Week 18 victory was also the 400th win (regular season and playoffs) in Seahawks history.
+Although both Seattle and Detroit finished 9–8, the Seahawks claimed the 7th seed due to having a head-to-head victory over Detroit from Week 4.

 In the playoffs, the Seahawks faced their rival the San Francisco 49ers in the Wild Card round.
 Despite leading at the end of the first half, they would eventually be defeated 41–23 and failed to advance to the Divisional Round.

-In a scheduling coincidence, the Seahawks began the post-Russell Wilson era, by beating the Russell Wilson-led Broncos.
+Following the season, quarterback Geno Smith, who replaced Wilson as starter, was awarded NFL Comeback Player of the Year after spending much of his professional tenure as a backup for multiple teams.
+Cornerback Tariq Woolen and running back Kenneth Walker III were selected to the PFWA All-Rookie Team.